Two Balls on a Tree

 Abstract

-We conjecture that the Born rule probability P = cos²θ is the unique probability-preserving map from p-adic branching distance to measurement correlation on a dendrogramic event structure.
+We prove that the Born rule probability P = cos²θ is the unique probability-preserving map from p-adic branching distance to measurement correlation on a dendrogramic event structure.
 The argument proceeds geometrically rather than algebraically: two measurement settings correspond to addresses in a p-adic tree; the angle between them is determined by their branching separation as viewed from their common ancestor; cos²θ expresses projection overlap at that angle.
-We identify this result as the Gleason uniqueness theorem restated in ultrametric language.
-The paper argues that the apparent incompatibility between general relativity and quantum mechanics dissolves when both theories are recognized as lossy projections of a single underlying tree structure, with depth encoding causal ancestry and angle encoding physical geometry.
-We propose that Planck's constant ℏ functions as the exchange rate between these two readings, determined by the branching sequence of the universe's event tree rather than serving as a free parameter.
+Three axioms suffice — boundary conditions, monotonicity, and equivariance under tree automorphisms — with both the composition rule and continuity derived as consequences.
+The result is an independent uniqueness theorem in which self-similar recursion closes the dimension-2 gap that Gleason's theorem leaves open.
+The paper argues that the apparent incompatibility between general relativity and quantum mechanics dissolves when both theories are recognized as lossy compressions of a single underlying tree structure that disagree about its granularity.
+We propose that Planck's constant ℏ functions as the exchange rate between the depth and angle readings, determined by the branching sequence of the universe's event tree rather than serving as a free parameter.

 1. The Dendrogram as Fundamental Object